Kobzarska Sich

 Kobzarska Sich (Ukrainian: Кобзарська Січ) is a summer music camp devoted to learning bandura and Ukrainian choral music.
 Kobzarska Sich is held every August at All Saints Camp in Emlenton, Pennsylvania.
 In its current format, four courses are offered: Bandura Course, Junior Bandura Workshop (for children between the ages of 9 and 11), the Ukrainian Choral Workshop, and the Ukrainian Sacred Music Workshop.

-For many years the Ukrainian Bandurist Chorus has sponsored various bandura camps and workshops throughout North America.
-The music camp Kobzarska Sich, located in Emlenton, Pennsylvania, was established in 1979 by legendary bandurist and composer Hryhory Kytasty, the long-standing conductor of the Ukrainian Bandurist Chorus and inspiration to generations of bandura enthusiasts.
+Kobzarska Sich was established in 1979 by Ihor Mahlay and the legendary bandurist and composer Hryhory Kytasty, long-standing conductor of the Ukrainian Bandurist Chorus.
+For many years, Kobzarska Sich was sponsored by the Ukrainian Bandurist Chorus.